-The Organization is contingently liable for two letters of credit totaling \$26,000 at August 31, 2021, which are issued by a financial institution, to ensure the maintenance of the Organization's landscaping and green infrastructure.
-Subsequent to year end, the Organization satisfied the obligations for maintenance of the landscaping and green infrastructure and the letters of credit were cancelled.
+The Organization was contingently liable for two letters of credit totaling \$26,000 at August 31, 2021, which are issued by a financial institution, to ensure the maintenance of the Organization's landscaping and green infrastructure.
+During the year ending August 31, 2022, the Organization satisfied the obligations for maintenance of the landscaping and green infrastructure and the letters of credit were cancelled.